Code-Institute-Submissions/KitesurfingTechie-Kitesurfing-for-Beginners/README.md

 The site's primary colours are blue, cream, navy and white.

-The reason for my colour palette was to try and resemble beach imagery.
+The reason for my colour palette was to try and resemble hero imagery.
 The font color and gallery imagery worked well with this mix of colour.
-I feel the website has an aqua feel.
+I feel the website has an aqua feel, and is easy on the eye.

+These colours are fun and simple.

 Layout:
 As mentioned earlier, the site is deliberately minimal with what is showcased to provide easy access and navigation.
 I chose to use images to bring colour and to help break up the text on some of the pages.

-Information about the times/booking for lessons is displayed on a number of pages, as it is the primary purpose of the site.
+Information about the times/booking for lessons is displayed on a number of pages, as it is one of two primary purpose of the site, the other being to make a booking.
 It was important that this information was transperant clear and easy to understand.

 Wireframes